cjbarre/multi-gpt/README.md

 It's early days, but I intend to use this in my work and also to learn the fundamentals of interacting with language models.

+ ## Road Map
-On the road map is an implementation of the external memory architecture presented in this paper: https://arxiv.org/abs/2304.03442
+ - Implement the external memory architecture presented in this paper: https://arxiv.org/abs/2304.03442
+ - Implement a durable version of the conversation manager

 ## Usage